Izenda7Series/docs/ui/doc_user_setup.rst

       Password Options

 #.
-Click Generate Password Link button to generate the password link.
+Click Generate Password Link button to generate the :term:`password link`.

    -  Either click the copy icon (that looks a bit like this ❐) to copy the password link to clipboard then send to the user.